jeffkempster/codelouisville/README.md

 - From the Cell Menu choose Run All

 ### The Fun Part
 If you are a Disney fan like me, you will want to know the burning question.
 When is the best time to visit Disney World in Florida.
-More specifically, when is the best time of the year, the best day of the week and the best parks to visit each day.
+More specifically...
+What is the best time of year to visit Disney World?
+Based on 2017 data, what rides have the least wait time?
+Does adding more ride capacity reduce the wait times?

 This project contains wait time data for 9 attractions at Walt Disney World.
 The Jupyter notebook will perform the following:
 - Create a sqlite database
-- Create tables to load data into
+- Create tables to load wait time data
 - Loop over each of the 9 CSV files provided by Touring Plans and import the data
 - Analyze the data import itself
-- Analyze specific questions about the best time of year, best day of the week to visit
+- Analyze specific questions about wait times

 **Please refer to more specific information and details in the notebook**